 A Backpack That’s Also a Diaper Bag

 Once they make you check that stroller, you’re going to need as many free hands, arms (and legs?) as possible.
-Our City Backpack has all the pockets mamas and dads need, plus an easy-wipe lining and insulated bottle holders.
+Our City Backpack has all the pockets mamas and dads need (think: just enough room for travel size toiletries and all the necessities), plus an easy-wipe lining and insulated bottle holders.

 Wipes have endless uses when traveling.
 Cleaning dirty tray tables, wiping messy hands, touching up your eye makeup smudges and… obviously… on-the-go diaper changes.
 Bring a pack that won’t take up too much space in your bag, and then pick up a full size when you arrive at your destination.